spencer-mcguire/cra-template-reduxStarter/README.md

 | index.js
 ```

-App.js is ready for Routes and all components for routes are to be built in the components folder.
+App.js is ready for Routes and all components for said Routes are to be built in the components folder.
 I have included axiosWithAuth as well as a PrivateRoute component to complete most of the boilerplate.